Comey calls Trump 'morally unfit to be president,' says he wouldn't have changed handling of Clinton probe

 He allegedly advised the president to “be careful about that because it might create a narrative that we’re investigating you personally, and second, it’s very difficult to prove something didn’t happen.”

-Comey’s interview with Stephanopoulos is part of a media blitz designed to promote his book.
+Comey’s interview with Stephanopoulos is part of a big media blitz designed to promote his book.

 In released excerpts, Comey compares Trump to a mafia boss and questions why the president initially refused to acknowledge Russia meddled in the 2016 presidential election.
-He also takes aim at Trump’s physical appearance and intelligence.
-He describes Trump a “slightly orange, with bright white half-moons under his eyes where I assumed he placed small tanning goggles.”
+He also takes aim at Trump’s physical appearance, describing him as “slightly orange, with bright white half-moons under his eyes where I assumed he placed small tanning goggles.”

-Ahead of Sunday night’s televised interview, Trump lashed out at the country’s former top cop in a string of tweets.
-He called Comey a “slimeball,” a liar and denied he had ever asked the former head of the FBI to pledge his loyalty to him.

-The president also suggested Comey should be behind bars and accused him of leaking classified information.

-Though he didn’t name Trump directly Comey fired out a tweet of his own: “My book is about ethical leadership & draws on stories from my life & lessons I learned from others.
-3 presidents are in my book: 2 help illustrate the values at the heart of ethical leadership; 1 serves as a counterpoint.”
+The White House has worked hard in recent weeks to discredit Comey.

-Comey did not name the three presidents.
-In 1996, he served as assistant U.S. Attorney for the Eastern District of Virginia during President Bill Clinton’s administration.
+In 1996, Comey served as assistant U.S. Attorney for the Eastern District of Virginia during President Bill Clinton’s administration.
 In 2002, he was named U.S. Attorney for the Southern District of New York under President George W. Bush.
 In that role, he secured high-profile convictions including one against Martha Stewart for securities fraud, conspiracy and obstruction of justice.

 A decade later, Comey was appointed by President Barack Obama and confirmed 93-1 by the Senate as FBI director.